wrattler/wrattler-design/data-store/data-store.md

 confusing.
 There is SQL DDL, of course, but it's not particularly universal.

-## Problems
+## Confusions and befuddlements

-The formalism above is somewhat unsatisfactory as a practical model of data.
+The formalism above appears in practice to be somewhat unsatisfactory as a model of data.
 (Although it's significantly better than a lot of other proposals!)
 In part, it may be that I have some of the formalism wrong.
-However, it's also true that in practice one frequently sees large variations on this model---such as “object-oriented databases”---which strongly suggests that there is some unfulfilled need.[^date]
+However, it's also true that there are well-known attempts extend this model---such as “object-oriented databases”---which strongly suggests that there is some unfulfilled need.[^date]

 [^date]: It's true that some practitioners, most notably Date and
     Darwen [@the-third-manifesto], assert that there would be no need for such